 For instance, when you’re planning months in advance, say December for example, consider angles you haven’t covered.
 That might mean techniques for selling more in Q4 or tax deductions you can use the following year.

-Finally, you should budget time to monitor your articles to see if they can be updated for maximum relevance.
+Such an article can easily be updated the following year when new tax laws are passed.
+So, you should budget time to monitor your articles to see if they can be updated or re-purposed for maximum relevance.
 The search engines and your readers will love it.

 From the Coach’s Corner, editor’s tips for additional resource links: